josum06/josum06/README.md

 # 💫 About Me:
-👨‍💻 I'm a Frontend Developer from India 🇮🇳 and a contributor at GSSoC '24.
+👨‍💻 I'm a Full stack  Developer from India 🇮🇳 .
 I ❤️ solving data structure problems and have a passion for competitive programming 🏆.<br><br>

 ## 🌐 Socials: